Last Night I Had the Strangest Dream

 Real-time MIDI feedbackTrack your progressPractice hands separately100% free

 Free piano sheet music for Last Night I Had the Strangest Dream by Ed McCurdy.
-Elementary level piece suitable for students who've completed beginner method books.
+Grade 3 (Elementary (ABRSM Grade 3)) piece suitable for students comfortable with basic chords.

 About This Piece

-"Last Night I Had the Strangest Dream" by Ed McCurdy is an elementary-level piano piece with a duration of approximately 1:31.
-An elementary-level piece suitable for developing pianists.
-Introduces more varied rhythms, basic chord patterns, and expanded hand positions while remaining accessible.
-This arrangement is ideal for pianists with 1-2 years of experience.
-Ed McCurdy's composition showcases eighth notes and dotted rhythms and key signatures up to 2 sharps/flats, making it an excellent choice for developing these essential skills.
+"Last Night I Had the Strangest Dream" by Ed McCurdy is a grade 3-level piano piece with a duration of approximately 1:31.
+A Grade 3 piece introducing syncopation, wider hand span, and a broader range of key signatures.
+A solid step up for developing pianists.
+This arrangement is ideal for pianists with 2-3 years of experience.
+Ed McCurdy's composition showcases syncopation and key signatures up to 3 sharps/flats, making it an excellent choice for developing these essential skills.

 Last Night I Had the Strangest Dream is a folk song by Ed McCurdy that reflects on themes of peace and social justice.
 The song expresses a yearning for a world without war, making it a poignant piece for reflection and contemplation.